 I felt a deep sadness as I left, but my journey to find a place I could truly call home carried on.

 In mid-April, I began adding more personal insights and details about my Wendy's Global English project to my Wendy's Journal website.
-This marks a deliberate step to enhance and develop the project through the platform.
+This marks a deliberate step to enhance and develop the project through developing a separate section on my Wendy's Journal website.

 May 2025